 Powering over 33% of all websites on the World Wide Web, WordPress is extremely flexible and can help you create almost any sort of website pertaining to any particular niche.
-This is possible thanks to WordPress themes, which can change the site design incorporating stunning aesthetic visuals.
+This is possible thanks to WordPress themes, which can change the site design by incorporating stunning aesthetic visuals.

-Now, it is needless to point out that premium themes feature more advanced functionalities and customization control in contrast to its free counterparts.
+Now, it is needless to point out that premium themes feature more advanced functionalities and customization control in contrast to their free counterparts.
 So the real question is – do I need the extra “advanced” features delivered by a premium theme, or can I make do with a free one?